 - kidney disease.

-Side effects: When deciding on the best medicine for you, discuss with your healthcare provider the possible side effects of the medicine and how these are likely to affect you or your lifestyle, such as weight gain or the risk of hypoglycaemia (low blood glucose).
+Side effects: When deciding on the best medicine for you, discuss with your healthcare provider the possible side effects of the medicine and how these are likely to affect you or your lifestyle, such as weight changes or the risk of hypoglycaemia (low blood glucose).

 - How much should I take for each dose?

-- Am I supposed to take it with something to eat?
+- Should I take it with food?

 - What should I do if I forget to take a dose?